oneilltp18/GABBERT/README.md

 GABBERT will utilize the following data sources for the years 1999-2015:
 * NFL Box Score data
-* Athletic measures from NFL Draft Combine results for yea
+* Athletic measures from NFL Draft Combine results for year
 * Advanced analytics, both positionally (where available), and team-based.

 ## Positional Analyses: